Linaro/uadk/docs/wd_design.md

 |           | *is_enable* | Output | Indicate whether asynchronous polling |
 |           |             |        | mode is enabled or not. |

 Query context number that is defined in environment variable by specified NUMA node, type and operation mode.
 At the same time, asynchronous polling mode is queried.

 ## Vendor Driver

 A vendor driver is the counterpart of a hardware accelerator.
-Without the vendor driver, the accelerator can't work. *Context* could store the informations from the both accelerator and vendor driver.
+Without the vendor driver, the accelerator can't work. *Context* could store the information from the both accelerator and vendor driver.

 If an accelerator is a bit special and not be generalized, application could access the vendor driver directly.
 The interface to application is defined by vendor driver itself.

 Before accessing hardware accelerator, vendor driver needs to allocate *context* first.
 In the *struct wd_ctx*, the node path of accelerator is also recorded.
 If there're multiple accelerators share a same vendor driver, vendor driver should decide to choose which accelerator by itself.

 Application may want to track *context*.
 It's not good to share *context* to application directly.
 It's better to transfer *context* to handle for security.